Bateman-Horn, polynomial Chowla and the Hasse principle with probability 1: Bateman--Horn on average

 uniformly for sequences $|\alpha_n|\leq 1$, and for polynomials $g\in \mathbb{Z}[t]$ of degree $\leq d$ having coefficients in $[-H,H]$, and with $g(0)\neq 0$.
 The condition $g(0)\neq 0$ can indeed be imposed, since if $k=0$, we can change the value of $g(0)$ by $O(1)$ without changing the validity of~\eqref{eqq24}.
 Alternatively, if $k\geq 1$ and $g(0)=0$, then $\mathscr{C}$ consists of polynomials whose constant coefficient is fixed to be $0$, a case that was excluded.

-We apply Theorem ~\ref{prop_general} to the $1$-bounded function $F(n)=(\Lambda(n)-\Lambda_w(n))/(\log x)$.
+We apply Theorem ~\ref{prop_general} to the function $F(n)=(\Lambda(n)-\Lambda_w(n))/(\log x)$, which is $1$-bounded.
 The desired conclusion now follows, provided that the hypotheses of that theorem hold.
 Assumption (1) clearly holds.
 For assumption (2), we apply Lemma~\ref{lemiwakow} to obtain that, for any $h\geq x^{2/3}$ and $1\leq a\leq q\leq x^{1/3}$,

 Note also that $\gcd(a,q,W)=\gcd(a,q)$ unless $\gcd(a,q)$ has a prime factor $>w$, in which case $\gcd(a,q)>w=\exp(\sqrt{\log x})$.